Tag: museums

 Composite image

 Against that backdrop, the work happening at the B’nai Israel Temple feels like a rare counterexample.
 Instead of another teardown or another “too expensive to save” narrative, the building is being restored in a way that reconnects it to the community that built it.
-SLAM’s founder, art historian Micah Christensen—whose family operates Anthony’s Fine Art & Antiques just a few blocks away—has rooted the museum’s vision in the building’s layered cultural history, and in the relationships his family has maintained within the area for generations
+SLAM’s founder, art historian Micah Christensen — whose family operates Anthony’s Fine Art & Antiques just a few blocks away—has rooted the museum’s vision in the building’s layered cultural history and in the relationships his family has maintained within the area for generations (more in the 15 Bytes article).
+The museum’s presence inside the old sanctuary weaves together family history, art and the cultural life of the neighborhood.
+It’s a reminder that preservation can be generative — not just resistance to loss, but a way of making room for future stories inside an inherited space.

 Preservation always sits somewhere between memory and power.
 Cambridge taught me that some places endure because whole communities quietly steward them.
-Salt Lake taught me that some buildings require a public fight, and that those fights sometimes come with unexpected personal costs.
-The B’nai Israel Temple—and the work SLAM is beginning inside it—offers a different model: a moment where the city, the institution, and the community align long enough to let history remain visible.
+Salt Lake taught me that some buildings require a public fight and that those fights sometimes come with unexpected personal costs.
+The B’nai Israel Temple — and the work SLAM is beginning inside it — offers a different model: a moment where the city, the institution and the community align long enough to let history remain visible.
 After watching the Pantages reduced to a cleared lot awaiting a project that still hasn’t begun, that alignment feels worth noting.